Materials for Participating High Schools

 GAC Event Data Summary Sheet

-Immediately following their event, each high school must submit data related to their event to the GAC Committee using the GAC Event Data Summary Sheet.
+Immediately following their event, each high school must their event data to the GAC Committee using the GAC Event Data Summary Sheet.
 We are required to submit this data as part of our federal grant reporting and it is critical to the continued success of the program.
+Schools not submitting a data sheet will be unable to participate in future events.
 Completed forms can be submitted to the GAC Committee in the following ways:

 Georgia Apply to College Program